-The tutor must fill in the assessment report (see Appendix VI), sign it and send it to the academic management unit.
+The tutor must fill in the assessment report (see Appendix VI), sign it and send it to Academic Management.
 The report on the placement will be kept by the academic tutor for one year.

 Students must answer the satisfaction survey (see Appendix V) when they finish the placement for the mark to be entered into their academic record.